Joan the Woman: Production

+Box Office

-The film was released on December 25, 1916 and grossed $605,731 at the box office.
+The film was released on December 25, 1916, and grossed $605,731 at the box office.

+The success of Joan the Woman encouraged producer Jesse Lasky and DeMille to feature Farrar in another spectacle, The Woman God Forgot (1917), an epic set during the Aztec Empire.

+Retrospective appraisal

 The film has been criticized by some as propaganda for World War I. The film begins and ends with the story of a British officer in the trenches fighting in World War I. He is prompted with the decision to participate in a suicide mission.
 He discovers a sword that belonged to Joan, and after hearing her story, decides to go on the mission.
-Robin Blaetz in her book Studies in Medievalism points out the sexism that exists in the film.
+Film historian Robin Blaetz in her book Studies in Medievalism points out the sexism that exists in the film.
 While Joan was the inspiration for the British soldier's heroic acts, he is ultimately the hero at the end of the film.
 Blaetz points out that this sends the message that "women and war do not mix", alluding to the idea that in World War I women should stay behind the front lines, but still be supportive of those at war.

 In his review of the film, Leonard Maltin said this was "DeMille's first historical epic is nicely mounted, spotlighting the heroism and sacrifice of Joan of Arc (a miscast Farrar) as she evolves from peasant girl to saint-like figure and becomes involved with Englishman Reid.
 Fashioned as an accolade to France, with the story bookended by sequences set during WW1 involving a soldier who is inspired by Joan's bravery.
 Some of the effects are in color."